codion-is/codion/readme.txt

 Release contents (~20 MB):
 * "dist" contains the JMinor binary jar files
 * "docs" contains basic documentation as well as API javadocs
-* "lib" contains third-party libraries needed for building the framework and/or running the samples
 * "projects" contains project files for the IntelliJ and Netbeans IDEs
 * "resources" contains miscellaneous files required for running the JMinor server, the server monitor and the demo applications. resources/project_template contains an ant build file template